Potential For Inaccurate Breath Test Results

 According to WebMD, “Ketones are substances that are made when the body breaks down fat for energy.”
 Low carb diets, diabetes, hypoglycemia and other medical or dietary conditions can cause the body to give off ketones in the breath.
 Breathalyzers can be confused by the presence of ketones and can give incorrectly high results.
 This can happen even when the suspect has not consumed any alcohol.

 A few other circumstances are believed to cause elevated readings.
 Kissing an intoxicated person shortly before a breath test could cause a higher than accurate reading.
 Of course a suspect in observation would be prevented from kissing other people before a test.
 Pockets in the gums due to gum disease or oral surgery could allow alcohol to pool and dissipate slowly.
 Gum disease can also cause bleeding.
 If blood is blown into the breathalyzer it could cause a higher reading.
 The exact effects of these circumstances are mostly speculation, however they could be used to put evidence into question.

-Hire A Specialist DUI Attorney
+Hire A DUI Specialist Attorney

 It is important to hire a DUI specialist attorney to defend you from DUI charges.
 Not all attorneys will be aware of current toxicology science.
 Some equipment may have special handling instructions that are not always followed.
 Even some specific police officers may not be performing tests properly.
 A specialist is constantly studying the latest science, and is keeping an eye out for sloppy police procedure.
 Hire the right person for the right job.
 Call our office and set up a consultation.
 Only rely on the best.